 Cardiothoracic surgery had 363 consultant posts and 385 medical registrars in England (NHS Digital, 2016)

 In 2016 the competition ratio for CT1/ST1 cardiothoracic surgical training was 10.17, and for ST3 cardiothoracic surgery it was 6.75 (NHS specialty training 2016).
-Cardiothoracic trainees can also apply through national recruitment for Core Surgical Training programmes (the Core Surgical Training was 2.53 in 2016).
+Cardiothoracic trainees can also apply through national recruitment for Core Surgical Training programmes (the competition ratio for Core Surgical Training was 2.53 in 2016).

 For information regarding Scotland, Wales and Northern Ireland please click on the links below.